THE ORIGIN OF “ALOHA OKLAHOMA!” ON LINE

 Tishomingo Oklahoma around 1900

-In the late 1940s and 1950s, my mother and I would spend a few weeks during the long, hot Oklahoma summers with my great aunt and uncle, Lovie and Judge John Stobaugh in Tishomingo Oklahoma.
+In the late 1940s and early 1950s, my mother and I would spend a few weeks during the long, hot Oklahoma summers with my great aunt and uncle, Lovie and Judge John Stobaugh in Tishomingo Oklahoma.
 Dad would drive the 100 miles, as the crow flies, down from Oklahoma City to the large Victorian house with a 3rd-floor tower room.
 His arrival was announced by the sound of tires on the long, circular gravel driveway beneath a magnificent canopy of native Pine.

 Uncle John had moved the solid furnishings to the small southern Oklahoma town by horse-drawn wagon from his original homestead in Chickasaw, Arkansas – near the Louisiana border and just across the state line from Poteau in southeast Oklahoma.
 Uncle John had bought his acre of land in 1902 following the “Great Oklahoma Land Run” of 1889.